-In case you did not visit the Epidaurus or the broader area yet, we suggetst to add it to your “to do list”!
+In case you did not visit the Epidaurus or the broader area yet, we suggest to add it to your “to-do list”!

-You could start by visiting the beautiful seaside town of Nafplion, a two hour’ drive from Athens or easy accessible by public bus from Athens.
+You could start by visiting the beautiful seaside town of Nafplion, a two-hour’ drive from Athens or easily accessible by public bus from Athens.

 From Nafplion you need a 45 minutes drive till Epidaurus (you can also take a taxi from Nafplion).
 If you have a car, worth visiting is also the Little Theatre of Ancient Epidaurus: Located at the port of Ancient Epidaurus, this 4th century B.C. theatre was built in honor of god Dionysus to host religious/worship ceremonies.
 Nowadays, it mainly hosts performances by emerging Greek and international artists with a more alternative take on ancient Greek drama.
 Capacity: 2,000.
 This Theatre is close to the beach, so it can be combined with swimming and a tavern meal next to the sea!